Turks in Germany: Turkish politics

 Some Turks born or raised in Germany have entered Turkish politics.
 For example, Siegen-born, Justice and Development Party (AKP) affiliated Akif Çağatay Kılıç has been the Minister of Youth and Sports of Turkey since 2013.

 Germany is effectively Turkey's 4th largest electoral district.
 Around a third of this constituency vote in Turkish elections (570,000 in the 2015 parliamentary elections), and the share of conservative votes for the Justice and Development Party (AKP) and Recep Tayyip Erdoğan is even higher than in Turkey itself.

-Following the 2016 Turkish coup d'état attempt, huge pro-Erdogan demonstrations were held by Turkish citizens in German cities.
-The Economist suggested that this would make it difficult for Germany politicians to criticize Erdogan's policies and tactics.
-However, equally huge demonstrations by Turkish Kurds were also held in Germany some weeks later against Erdogan's 2016 Turkish purges and against the detention the HDP party co-chairpersons Selahattin Demirtaş and Figen Yüksekdağ in Turkey.
+Following the 2016 Turkish coup d'état attempt, huge pro-Erdoğan demonstrations were held by Turkish citizens in German cities.
+The Economist suggested that this would make it difficult for Germany politicians to criticize Erdoğan's policies and tactics.
+However, equally huge demonstrations by Turkish Kurds were also held in Germany some weeks later against Erdoğan's 2016 Turkish purges and against the detention the HDP party co-chairpersons Selahattin Demirtaş and Figen Yüksekdağ in Turkey.